-Presents with no plan or access to supports1Presents with a plan and Presents with a plan and access to supports 2 1.
-Cli inical/supervisory staff will meet with the 1.
-Clinical/supervisory staff will meet with the inc dividual to explore reasons for wanting to leave the individual to explore options as identified by the cri isis home. individual.
-2. Cli inical/supervisory staff will ask the individual 2.
-Clinical/supervisory staff will support the individual wh hat supports are needed in order to feel in informed decision-making, contemplating saf fe/supported in the crisis home and will implement consequences of (a) remaining in the crisis home and suj pports, within reason. (b) discharging from the crisis home.
-3. Cli inical/supervisory staff will review replacement 3.
-If individual maintains his/her decision to discharge, bel haviors and/or coping skills with the individual clinical/supervisory staff will engage the individual in and d use de-escalation strategies to address the thoughtful planning and will confirm individual's sit uation. residence post-discharge.
-4. Cli inical/supervisory staff will discuss options and a.
-Crisis provider should offer intensive in- rel lated consequences if the individual (a) decides to home for a period post-discharge if the rer main in the crisis home and (b) decides to environment allows for such intervention. vo luntarily discharge from this service.
-4. Clinical/supervisory staff will document the 5.
-Cli inical/supervisory staff will document the individual's response to all interventions. inc dividual's response to all interventions.
-Required communication from the crisis provider: 1.
-Cli 1.
-Clinical/supervisory staff will call and email the IDD Crisis Manager and Intensive Support Coordinator (a) within 2

-1. Clinical/supervisory staff will call and email the IDD Crisis Manager and Intensive Support Coordinator (a) within 2 hours if de-escalation strategies are proving to be ineffective or (b) within 4 hours if de-escalation strategies are proving to be effective, with the latter serving as notification of the individual's actions.
-Clinical/supervisory staff will provide hourly updates to the IDD Crisis Manager via email or phone call, based on their judgment, until the situation is resolved.
+Presents with no plan or access to supports1 Presents with a plan and access to supports 2 1.
+Clinical/supervisory staff will meet with the Clinical/supervisory staff will meet with the individual to explore reasons for wanting to leave the individual to explore options as identified by the crisis home. individual.
+2. Clinical/supervisory staff will ask the individual 2.
+Clinical/supervisory staff will support the individual what supports are needed in order to feel in informed decision-making, contemplating safe/supported in the crisis home and will implement consequences of (a) remaining in the crisis home and supports, within reason. (b) discharging from the crisis home.
+3. Clinical/supervisory staff will review replacement 3.
+If individual maintains his/her decision to discharge, behaviors and/or coping skills with the individual clinical/supervisory staff will engage the individual in and use de-escalation strategies to address the thoughtful planning and will confirm individual's situation. residence post-discharge.
+4. Clinical/supervisory staff will discuss options and a.
+Crisis provider should offer intensive in- related consequences if the individual (a) decides to home for a period post-discharge if the remain in the crisis home and (b) decides to environment allows for such intervention. voluntarily discharge from this service.
+Clinical/supervisory staff will document the 5.
+Clinical/supervisory staff will document the individual's response to all interventions. individual's response to all interventions.
+Required communication from the crisis provider: 1. hours if de-escalation strategies are proving to be ineffective or (b) within 4 hours if de-escalation strategies are proving to be effective, with the latter serving as notification of the individual's actions.
+Clinical/supervisory staff will provide hourly updates to the IDD Crisis Manager via email or phone call, based on their judgment, until the situation is resolved. a.
+If an individual requests discharge to a homeless shelter, the IDD Crisis Manager should be notified within an hour of this request.
+2. Transitions, and Intensive Support Coordinator via email (or phone call, depending on the situation) for further consultation and planning.